-Louisa has provided advice to a number of international organisations, most notably the United Nations Office of the High Commissioner for Human Rights in Colombia.
+Louisa has advised a number of international organisations in relation to human rights abuses and transitional justice, most notably the United Nations Office of the High Commissioner for Human Rights in Colombia.
 Her experience advising on policy means she understands the importance of providing clear, practical advice.

 Experience and Expertise

 Louisa is a civil barrister with a substantial mixed practice across all of Chambers’ core practice areas.
 She regularly appears in court and has a significant paperwork and advisory practice.

 Louisa has a busy clinical negligence practice acting for both claimants and defendants in a variety of claims including those involving a delay in diagnosis, failures to obtain informed consent, negligently performed surgery, nervous shock, pure diagnosis claims and Fatal Accident Act cases.
 She is regularly instructed by leading firms to advise on liability and quantum, draft particulars of claim, defences, schedules and counter-schedules.
 In 2021, Louisa enjoyed a secondment with a leading clinical negligence firm, where she advised NHSR on both liability and quantum.

 Louisa enjoys speaking to experts in conference and working alongside solicitors to test the strength of the evidence, identify the key issues and put together a clear plan to achieve the best possible outcome.
 Louisa often appears in the High Court and County Court for interim hearings, CCMCs and approval hearings on behalf of children or protected parties.

 Louisa is acutely interested in cases that raise issues concerning medical ethics and has co authored chapter one: Consent – General of the fourth edition of the book Medical Treatment: Decisions and the Law, edited by Christopher Johnston KC and Sophia Roper KC and written by 27 members of Serjeants’ Inn.
 The book is published by Bloomsbury Professional.